Chinese President Xi backs Hong Kong 'only for patriots' election - ExBulletin

 The opposition camp criticized the elections, as the largest pro-democracy party, the Democratic Party, failed to field a candidate for the first time since the 1997 transfer.

-Chinese Foreign Ministry spokesman Zhao Lijian said on Monday that there were “several reasons” for the decline in voter turnout.
+Chinese Foreign Ministry spokesman Zhao Lijian said on Monday that there were several reasons for the drop in voter turnout.

-Before leaving for Beijing, Lam, who is subject to a U.S. visa ban, said she expected to “cover a wide range of issues on this particular service visit because thanks to two very decisive acts by central authorities, Hong Kong is now back on track of ‘one country, two systems.’ “
+Before leaving for Beijing, Lam, who is subject to a U.S. visa ban, said she expected to cover a wide range of issues on this particular service visit because thanks to two very decisive acts of central authorities, Hong Kong is now back on track “one country, two systems”.

-In a joint statement issued by US Secretary of State Antony Blinken, the foreign ministers of Australia, Britain, Canada, New Zealand and the United States expressed “grave concern” over erosion of the democratic elements of Hong Kong’s electoral system and increasing restrictions on freedom. speech and assembly.
+In a joint statement issued by US Secretary of State Antony Blinken, the foreign ministers of Australia, Britain, Canada, New Zealand and the United States expressed deep concern over the erosion of the democratic elements of Hong Kong’s electoral system and increasing restrictions on freedom of expression. and assembly.

-Responding to criticism following his Wednesday meetings, Lam called them “baseless” and said Xi had “refuted” them.
+Responding to criticism following his meetings on Wednesday, Lam called them baseless and said Xi refuted them.

-She quoted Xi as saying that the elections brought the territory “more in line with Hong Kong’s actual status as a special administrative region under the” one country, two systems “principle” and would lead Hong Kong to a more democratic society.
+She quoted Xi as saying that the elections brought the territory closer to Hong Kong’s actual status as a special administrative region on the “one country, two systems” principle and would lead Hong Kong to a more democratic society.

 Sources